ChrisJFarr/CppFinalProject/README.md

   Initialize with default lr and include decay param This class has read/write access to the shared model parameters

+  How does this one work?
+TODO work on this part regularization occurs already from the layers with params (only Dense) It can get gradients... but does it need anything else like the params for regularization?
+  This takes in the gradients for the whole batch Computes the update
+  Requests write access to the parameters updates the parameters releases the lock

-function train (initializes model, trains, and stores final parameters) perform setup loop for n-epochs loop over batch-size load example from train data
+function train (initializes model, trains, and stores final parameters) perform setup
+  Initialize MyModel
+  Determine number of threads to spin up, smallest of MAX_THREADS and BATCH_SIZE Use createModelThread to spin up each thread and store in a vector ask the model for trainable the parameters (these are shared among all threads) loop for n-epochs
+    TODO Should I load all train data at once?
+How else to shuffle? loop for batch-size / total-examples
+      loop over batch-size
+        load example from train data into what object? send data to message queue
+      wait until gradient-queue == batch-size

-  Each thread needs to move their result, parameter updates, to the batch array Loop over the parameter updates to compute the average update
-    divide each update by batch-size then add to parameter
+      wait until parameters are freed up (for extra safety) Loop over the parameter updates to compute the average update divide each update by batch-size then add to parameter

+    loop over validation data
+    should validation data persist?
+    create vector of pointers to x and y data objects

+    todo start here!!
+    send data to queue without targets to get predictions

+How will predictions be generated
+Need to predict over a validation dataset
+Use validation performance to stop training

+only need the forward pass
-  how do I aggregate the data from batches for the update?
+threading would still be useful can I reuse the threads from the gradient calc?

-  what is the forward/backward process of a thread?
+Declare 2 structs to use as template types for the queues

+From train loop to message queue struct InputData x-data y-data

+TODO What is x and y data type?
+x-data: one example is a vector of floats (or compressed type)
+y-data: int target

+From model thread to message queue struct OutputData model outputs parameter gradients

 Efficient computation resource: https://gist.github.com/nadavrot/5b35d44e8ba3dd718e595e40184d03f0 For efficiency threads can be used for multiple simultaneous examples to fill